-Gaming computers are expensive as always, and much of the overall budget is eaten up by the GPU.
-While making such an investment, you might wonder how long the GPU is going to last.
+Gaming computers are always expensive, and the GPU consumes much of the overall budget.
+While making such an investment, you might wonder how long the GPU will last.

 It is almost impossible to specify an exact age for the GPU.
-This is evident by the fact that some GPUs that were released almost 6-7 years ago (like the GTX 1080), still hold their relevance in the modern-day gaming industry.
+This is evident because some GPUs released nearly 6-7 years ago (like the GTX 1080) remain relevant in today’s gaming industry.

-So while in terms of performance certain flagship graphics cards can last for longer than 7 years, when it comes to the physical lifespan, there are many factors involved.
+So while in terms of performance, certain flagship graphics cards can last for longer than seven years, many factors are involved regarding the physical lifespan.

-What we can do, is establish an understanding of all the significant reasons that tend to reduce the physical lifespan.
-Some of the key factors include the brand, maintenance, temperatures, and usage of the GPU.
+We can list an understanding of all the significant reasons that tend to reduce the physical lifespan.
+Some key factors include the brand, maintenance, temperatures, and usage of the GPU.

-By taking into account all these elements, we can make a rather educated guess as to how long the GPU will last both physically and performance-wise.
+Considering all these elements, we can make a somewhat educated guess of how long the GPU will last physically and performance-wise.

-Let us discuss in detail what you can expect from your GPU, and how long will it take before you have to upgrade it to a better unit.
-And while we are at it, let’s also see what can be done to make sure the GPU does not die.
+We can discuss what you can expect from your GPU and how long it will take to upgrade it to a better unit.
+And while we are at it, let’s also see what can be done to ensure the GPU does not die.

 I have divided this article into two sections: